David (The Lost Boys): Legacy

 The image of David showing his fangs for the first time was used for the cover of John Kenneth Muir's Horror Films of the 1980s and The Vampire Book: The Encyclopedia of the Undead by J Gordon Melton.

 Joss Whedon has expressed that the character Spike on the television series Buffy the Vampire Slayer was inspired by David.

 The character became the eponymous vampire to people of the generation the film came out.
 This can be observed in a meme where he is seen killing the character Edward Cullen from the Twilight series, reflecting the resentment of vampire fans who feel characters like Edward have "ruined" what was once cool about vampires to audiences, which David stood for.

+The Lost Boys film was one inspiration for the TTRPG Vampire: The Masquerade.
+There are a couple of Easter eggs, such as in their first game in the Bloodlines series.
+If you play as a Malkavian, you can give a food critic at an Italian restaurant maggots, and your character will say a version of David’s famous line, “Maggots, you are eating maggots.”
+Then later, The Lost Boys film is hinted at when you get to say in another piece of subsequent dialogue that says, “How could they do that to you?
+I bet they didn't get that idea from a movie.”

 In popular culture

 David's character was spoofed on the television show Bloopers after the release of the film.